-- Since the invention of machines, there are debates on whether technological innovations are reducing the level of humans.
+Since the invention of machines, there are debates on whether technological innovations are affecting human behaviour.
 With the drastic improvements in technology, our lives now revolve around technological devices.
 Social scientists observed that this is resulting in the deterioration of human qualities such as morality and intelligence in humans.
 Not everyone agrees with this statement of course.
 Let’s see the points to support and oppose the argument.

-- We are increasingly depending on technological devices to guide us.
-For example, we keep reminders in smartphones and google the questions for answers.
+We are increasingly depending on technological devices to guide us.
+For example, we keep reminders on smartphones and google the questions for answers.
 We are outsourcing the activities that require intelligence to technology.
-Thinking, remembering things and analysing are the essential qualities of humans.
+Thinking, remembering things and analyzing are the essential qualities of humans.
 Too much dependence on technology is making us less human.

-- Face to face communications is also affecting.
+Many face to face communications are also replaced with virtual interactions.
 Many people are now living in virtual homes, which is the smartphone.
 As the need for talking with each other is reducing, the ability to communicate with each other which is a basic quality of living beings is declining.

-- Our decision-making skills are also getting affected as we are now asking search engines to know what is best, to read others’ solutions.
+Our decision-making skills are also getting affected as we are now asking search engines to know what is best.
 We are depending on the knowledge base of the internet even at offices to finish the work at hand.
-This affects cognitive skills, which is the essential quality of humans.
+This affects cognitive skills ( to think, read, learn, remember, and reason), which is the essential quality of humans.

 Technology is a double-edged sword.
 If we allow, it may turn us into its slaves.
 It’s up to us to not let it make us feel less human.
 Technology is just a tool, and we need to trust our abilities more than machines.
 In developed countries, people are asking for their right to disconnect so that they can keep their mind off from work.
 Companies are now adding elements to work culture to make employees feel important.
 This is a progressive thing and a step towards designing a world where people comes first.